-It’s very common for the Skier Responsibility Code to be posted all around ski areas, in chair lifts, on lift tickets, and other places.
+It’s very common for the Skier Responsibility Code to be posted all-around ski areas, in chair lifts, on lift tickets, and in other places.
 This code outlines the guidelines that all skiers must follow, such as giving the people ahead of the skier the right of way.

 If a ski collision happened because one of the skiers was not obeying the Skier Responsibility Code, that indicates that they were acting with negligence—and it’s possible that they may be able to be held liable for the accident.

 Sometimes, ski or snowboarding accidents are caused by products rather than people.
 For example, if a chair lift was defective, you might be entitled to compensation from the company responsible for that chair lift.